 Arnav: Mainly I had problems with RC and CR.
 I could upscale in CR very quickly, but the RC was still a problem.
 This is where Scholaranium came to my rescue and I improved a lot in RC soon.

 Rajat: What were the scores you obtained initially while using Scholaranium and how did it improve with time?

 Arnav: When I started my accuracy was less than 20 percent and I was devastated.
-I was not used to being in a time scheduled environment only for RC.
-Scholaranium perfectly emulated the situations that I would face in the GMAT exam and pushed me to put more efforts to improve myself.
+I was not used to being in a time-scheduled environment only for RC.
+Scholaranium perfectly emulated the situations that I would face in the GMAT exam and pushed me to put more effort to improve myself.
 It was a gradual process of improvement from 20 percent to 90 percent.